Art Institute of Dallas Student Wins TXU Energy Light Up Film Contest

 Keep reading about Hill’s award in an article published by the Fort Mill Times and on the TXU Energy Facebook page.

-The Art Institute of Dallas, a campus of South University is one of The Art Institutes, a system of over 50 schools throughout North America.
-Programs, credential levels, technology, and scheduling options are subject to change.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-8080 Park Ln, Suite100, Dallas, TX 75231, (214) 692-8080 ©2014 The Art Institutes International LLC.
+The Art Institute of Dallas, a branch of Miami International University of Art & Design, is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
+Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
+The Art Institute of Dallas, a branch of Miami International University of Art & Design, 8080 Park Lane, Suite 100, Dallas, TX 75231-5993 © 2020.
+The Arts Institutes International LLC.
+All rights reserved.